 - Don’t nap too late in the day – I tend to rest my head shortly after I’ve eaten lunch and fall into a carb slump.
 Experts agree that around the middle of the day is ideal, so don’t leave it too late or it might impact your sleep later on.

-- Make sure you’re calm and not distracted – A quick meditation is ideal to wind down before a power nap.
+- Make sure you’re calm and not distracted – A quick meditation or breath work is ideal to wind down before a power nap.
+You’ll find plenty of these on the Anti-Burnout app!
 Once you’re in the right mood, make sure all distractions are turned off.
 That includes phone notifications!

 - Get comfy, but not too comfy – I find that if I try power napping in bed, all that happens is I fall asleep until my husband gets home (oops).
 Therefore, I try to pick a place that’s fairly comfy but not my bed.
 The sofa or an armchair is ideal!